 “Sitting in the waiting room we began wondering about the doctor’s incentives.
 No doubt he was paid a lot more for a procedure with polyp removal.
 Did that mean he would look really hard for something to take out, whether I needed it or not?
 Since I had only met the gastroenterologist once (for 15 minutes during the pre-procedure exam), I could not imagine how to raise that question with him.”

 Thompson concludes that “The physician has an interest in covering the possibility of finding polyps in my colon, but I have an interest in not making him an interest-free loan of $800.
 Since most routine screening procedures don’t find anything, up-front collection of a large copay is unjustified from a customer service perspective, creates frequent rework to refund the patient’s money and change billing codes, and increases the risk of billing errors.”

 Do you have a similar story?
-Email: info [at] clearhealthcosts [dot] com.
+Tell us how much your colonoscopy cost: info [at] clearhealthcosts [dot] com.

 Here are colonoscopy price lists for the New York area, and here are colonoscopy price lists for the Los Angeles area.
 Here are colonoscopy price lists for the San Francisco area.
-And here are Texas cities: colonoscopy price lists for the Houston area, the Dallas-Fort Worth area, the San Antonio area and the Austin area.
+And in Texas: colonoscopy price lists for the Houston area and the Dallas-Fort Worth area.